 - access to innovation labs for testing of viability and scalability, and guidance support as needed

-- the opportunity to present their idea at 2 widely publicised events, in front of a crowd of potential customers, business partners and investors
+- the opportunity to present their idea at 2 widely publicized events, in front of a crowd of potential customers, business partners and investors

 - receiving amplifying media exposure in both media and on social media platforms.